FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 ## Adding description for the consent inputs.

-By default, when adding a consent field type to a form, FusionAuth will just render the `id` of the consent on the form.
+By default, when adding a consent field type to a form, FusionAuth will render just the `id` of the consent on the form.
 This would not be helpful to users.
 We can customize the rendered text of the consent fields by adding lines to the "messages" template of the theme, linking a display name to each consent.

 To prepare, navigate to Settings > Consents.
 For each of the consents you created, record their `Id` and `Name`.
 We'll use this in the theme messages.

 The default theme in FusionAuth cannot be modified, but we can clone the theme and modify our copy.

-Navigate to Customizations > Themes, and click the "Duplicate" button next to the default "FusionAuth" theme.
-Give this new theme a "Name", perhaps "Consents App Theme".
-Click on the "Messages" template, and then the "Edit" button next to the default localization.
-Scroll all the way to the bottom of the template, and add a line for each of the consents, like this:
+Navigate to Customizations > Themes and click the "Duplicate" button next to the default "FusionAuth" theme.
+Give this new theme a name, perhaps "Consents App Theme".
+Click on the "Messages" template and then the "Edit" button next to the default localization.
+Scroll all the way to the bottom of the template and add a line for each of the consents, like this:

 ```
 consents['ef1b3adf-4963-4eee-893a-f16d9d97a95d']=I'd like updates via Snail Mail